Before you begin #

 In the next lesson… #

-We will introduce the fundamentals of Livebase: the Cloudlet, the model and the generated application: Livebase Overview.
+We will introduce the fundamentals of Livebase: the Cloudlet and the engine: Livebase Overview.